The enlargement viewer only works properly once ALL images on this page are loaded.

 Sebastes miniatus

-Deep red with “silvery pink” blotches on the side and white lateral line.
+ID: Deep red with silvery pink blotches on the side and white lateral line.

 Comments: The red vermilion rockfish is simply a striking fish.
 I occasionaly note small schools of vermilion rockfish at Four Mile Barges, Flagpole Point, and Possession Point.
 For a while, a couple of vermilion rockfish were patrolling the deeper sections of the reef at KVI tower.
 Vermilion rockfish are often curious and will approach a "quite" diver.